Revised December 2019

 What programs have participated in the program already?

-Thirty-five (35) programs have participated or are participating this year and are listed below.
-This represents 67% of the 52 accredited transplant hepatology fellowship programs.
-These programs may or may not participate in future years, depending on whether they have an appropriate fellow, and these are not the only programs that may participate in the future.
+Thirty-seven (37) programs have participated or are participating this year and are listed below.
+This represents 69% of the 54 accredited transplant hepatology fellowship programs.
 Any program that has an ACGME-approved GI fellowship program and an ACGME-approved transplant hepatology fellowship program is eligible to participate.
 Prospective pilot fellows should check with individual GI or transplant hepatology fellowship programs directly to find out if they are offering this pilot pathway as an option.

 - Virginia Commonwealth University, Richmond, VA